Dropbox: Reception

 Dropbox has received several awards, including the Crunchie Award in 2010 for Best Internet Application, and Macworld's 2009 Editor's Choice Award for Software.
 It was nominated for a 2010 Webby Award, and for the 2010 Mac Design Awards by Ars Technica.
 Dropbox's mobile iPhone app release in 2010 was among the top 10 "best apps" selected by Alex Ahlund, former CEO of two websites focused on mobile apps, and the company's Android app was also selected as one of the top five "best apps" in a list compiled in 2010 by Jason Hiner for ZDNet.
 Founders Drew Houston and Arash Ferdowsi were named among the top 30 under 30 entrepreneurs by Inc. in 2011.

 In 2011, Business Insider named Dropbox the world's sixth most valuable startup, and in 2017, the publication ranked Dropbox as the eighth most valuable US startup, with a valuation of $10 billion.
 It has been described as one of Y Combinator's most successful investments to date.
-Apple launched its own cloud storage service later in 2011, iCloud, but this didn't hold back Dropbox's growth.
-In January 2012, Dropbox was named startup of the year by TechCrunch, and in 2016, the company was ranked #2 on the Forbes Cloud 100 list.
+Apple launched its own cloud storage service later in 2011, iCloud, but this did not hold back Dropbox's growth.
+In January 2012, Dropbox was named startup of the year by TechCrunch.